 When it comes to times tables, speed AND accuracy are important – the more facts you remember, the easier it is to do harder calculations.

-The Department of Education will be requiring schools in England to administer an online Multiplication Tables Check (MTC) with Year 4 pupils as statutory assessment in the 2021/22 academic year.
+The Department of Education require schools in England to administer an online Multiplication Tables Check (MTC) with Year 4 pupils as statutory assessment.

 KIRF have been designed to support the development of the mental skills that underpin much of the maths work in schools.
 This is part of a national drive to improve mental maths.
 Every half term, each year group will have a focus and by the end of each half term, children should know those facts.
 The aim is for them to recall these facts instantly.
 It is expected that the children will learn and practise these in school AND at home.
 See the attachments at the bottom of this page for all the KIRFs for each year group each term.